Rights retention: essential information

 In general terms

-1. A contractual arrangement between author and University determines which party owns research outputs, while granting certain rights to the other party, including a non-exclusive licence to make the author-accepted manuscript (AAM) of emerging research publications open access under a pre-determined Creative Commons Licence.
+1. A contractual arrangement between author and University determines which party owns research outputs, while granting certain rights to the other party, including a non-exclusive licence to make the AAM of emerging research publications open access under a pre-determined Creative Commons Licence.

 2. Publishers are notified of this prior contractual relationship and licence.